Producing real change: key highlights of our 2024 results

 Supported privacy-related legislative developments in South Africa

 In a joint statement, with other civil society, we urged the South African Parliament to reject the draft General Intelligence Laws Amendment Bill 2023 (GILAB).
 We also submitted our comments to the Parliament.
 On 26 March, the National Assembly adopted the third version of GILAB incorporating many of our suggestions.
-A major win, aligned with our and national civil society’s requests, was the removal of the provision allowing security vetting of non-profit organisations, churches, and their personnel.
+A major win, aligned with our and South African civil society’s requests, was the removal of the provision allowing security vetting of non-profit organisations, churches, and their personnel.
 Additionally, GILAB has improved its regulation of mass interception with stricter controls on data management and protections, recognising the safeguards under the Protection of Personal Information Act.
 Yet the Bill, now before the National Council of Provinces for consideration, still has shortcomings that need to be addressed.

 What this means in short: People in South Africa will benefit from a more human-rights compliant legislation regulating state intelligence.